baidu/fast_rgf/README.md

 #                                       FastRGF
 ###     Multi-core implementation of Regularized Greedy Forest [RGF]

-### Version 0.2 (August 2016) by Tong Zhang
+### Version 0.3 (Dec 2016) by Tong Zhang

 ---------
 #### 1. Introduction

 This software package provides a multi-core implementation of a simplified Regularized Greedy Forest (RGF) described in **[RGF]**.
 Please cite the paper if you find the software useful.

 RGF is a machine learning method for building decision forests that have been used to win some kaggle competitions.
-In our experience it works better than *gradient boosting* on many relatively large data.
+In our experience it works better than *gradient boosting* on many relatively large datasets.

 The implementation employs the following conepts described in the **[RGF]** paper: